johnno1962/InjectionNext/README.md

 "Run Script" "Build Phase" to copy the required libraries into the app bundle.
 Whenever you start to get code signing errors restart Xcode.

-This version of injection is a jealous technology and doesn't interact well with the SwiftUI #Preview macro.
-To avoid problems, surround your previews with `#if !INJECTING` which will be defined when recompiling for injection.

 For more information consult the [original InjectionIII README](https://github.com/johnno1962/InjectionIII) or for the bigger picture see [this swift evolution post](https://forums.swift.org/t/weve-been-doing-it-wrong-all-this-time/72015).